Nornalite/rtos-exercises/README.md

 ### v2 (ex3) - Refactor, data transfer

+14.9.
+Changed UART from async to polling, refined screen draw for a more fluid viewing experience, added basic movement to elements.

 11.9.
 Doing slight refactor of code.
 Currently prints screen to terminal, has paddles and ball moving in set pattern.
 Somehow managed to soft-brick the nRF5340DK, switching to a 7002 until issue is resolved (requires removal of two button interrupts as the 7002 only has 2 buttons instead of 4).

 ### v1 (ex2) - Light cycles through scheduling